-All activities listed in CDR's CPE online database at cdrnet.org/database are preapproved by CDR.
-A listing of CDR accredited program providers can be found at cdrnet.org/providers.
+All activities listed in CDR's CPE online database at www.cdrnet.org are preapproved by CDR.

 To receive CPE credit for self-study materials, the practitioner must meet all CPE provider requirements for the product (including complying with deadlines, completing examinations, making payments, etc.).